 The Company is a mineral exploration company focused on acquiring and defining precious metal resources in Mexico and other attractive mining friendly jurisdictions in the Americas.
-The Company has an option to acquire 100%, of which it has earned 66 2/3%, of the Tenoriba Property located in the Sierra Madre Precious Metal Belt in southwestern Chihuahua State, Mexico.
+The Company has acquired a 100%, interest of the Tenoriba Property located in the Sierra Madre Precious Metal Belt in southwestern Chihuahua State, Mexico.
 On December 17, 2018, the Company signed an option agreement with Minera Centerra S.A de C.V. ("Centerra") (a subsidiary of Centerra Gold Inc.) whereby the Company has granted Centerra the right to acquire an initial 51% interest in the Tenoriba Project.
+During September 2020, Centerra announced to the Company that is was ceasing exploration activities in Mexico, and as a result of this decision terminated its option on the Tenoriba property.
 The Company continues to seek other option agreements in the Americas on other properties it deems to host above average potential for economic concentrations of precious metals mineralization.